Activities People Do When They Hang Around Each Other

 Going for a walk

 May be around a neighborhood or on a path along the river.
 Could be somewhere outside of the city.
-Going biking or rollerblading could fall here too.
+Going for a leisurely bike ride could fall here too.

 Keeping someone company while they run errands